Michelle Kwan: Career

 Kwan won five World Championships (1996, 1998, 2000, 2001, 2003), tying her with Carol Heiss (1956–1960) for the most world titles by an American.
 Kwan's nine world medals overall is the all-time record for an American skater in any discipline.
-The only ladies' singles skater with more world titles or medals is Sonia Henie of Norway.
+The only ladies' singles skater with more world titles or medals is Sonja Henie of Norway.
 Kwan won nine U.S. Championships (1996, 1998–2005), tying the record for most wins set by Maribel Vinson-Owen (1928–1933, 1935–1937).
 She holds the record for the most consecutive U.S. titles (eight) and most consecutive U.S. Championship medals (twelve).
 She also earned the silver medal at the 1998 Nagano Olympics and the bronze medal in the 2002 Salt Lake City Olympics.
 Kwan has received a combined total of 57 perfect marks (6.0s) at major competitions, the singles record under the former 6.0 judging system.

 Early competition

 In 1991, Michelle Kwan and her sister Karen began training with Frank Carroll in Lake Arrowhead, California.
 After one year of coaching by Carroll, 11-year-old Michelle placed 9th at the junior level at the United States Figure Skating Championships.
 At the age of 12 in 1992, Michelle passed the gold test to become a senior-level figure skater despite the disapproval of her coach.
 In 1993, Kwan finished sixth at her first senior U.S. championships.
 The next season, she won the 1994 World Junior Championships.

 In 1994, Kwan finished second to Tonya Harding at the U.S. Championships, which ordinarily would have placed her on the U.S. team to the 1994 Olympic Games in Lillehammer, Norway.
 That place was instead given to 1993 national champion Nancy Kerrigan, who had been sidelined by an assault and battery (eventually connected to Harding's ex-husband Jeff Gillooly) after a practice session at those championships.
 The 13-year-old Kwan went to Norway as an alternate but did not compete.
 Kerrigan and Harding both dropped out of eligible competition before the 1994 World Championships.
-Because of this (and teammate Nicole Bobek not making out of the qualifying round), Kwan had the sole responsibility to ensure two entries for the U.S. at the 1995 World Championships by placing in the top ten.
+Because of this (and teammate Nicole Bobek not making it out of the qualifying round), Kwan had the sole responsibility to ensure two entries for the U.S. at the 1995 World Championships by placing in the top ten.
 Kwan had an unusual mistake in the short program and placed eleventh in that portion of the competition, but skated a strong freestyle program and finished eighth overall.